emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 2. `node1` queries the topic tree and locate `t/#` and `t/a` that match topic `t/a`.

-3. `node1` queries the route table and fins:
+3. `node1` queries the route table and finds:

-4. Some clients on `node2` subscribed topic `t/#`;
+   - Topic `t/#` is subscribed by some clients on `node2`;

-5. Some clients on `node3 `subscribed topic `t/a`;
+   - Topic `t/a` is subscribed by some clients on `node3 `;

    So `node1` will forward the message to `node2` and `node3`.

-6. `node2` receives the forwarded `t/a` message, queries the local subscription table, and then distributes the message to clients subscribed to the topic.
+4. `node2` receives the forwarded `t/a` message, queries the local subscription table, and then distributes the message to clients subscribed to the topic.

-7. `node3` receives the forwarded `t/a` message, queries the local subscription table, and then distributes the message to clients subscribed to the topic.
+5. `node3` receives the forwarded `t/a` message, queries the local subscription table, and then distributes the message to clients subscribed to the topic.

-8. Message forwarding and distribution are finished.
+6. Message forwarding and distribution are finished.

 ### Data partition and sharing